jbyuki/instant.nvim/docs/protocol.md

 * During text edit:
 	* Client send `text` message with edits
 	* Server broadcast to other clients
-	* Client receive and edit the text accordingly
+	* Client receive the edit
+		* If the edit is in a open buffer apply the edit
+		* Otherwise queue up the edit and apply it eventually

 Messages